grocid/libPQP/README.md

  ```
 We encrypted the message
 ```
-this is a really secret message that is padded with some random.'
+this is a really secret message that is padded with some random.
 ```
 and put it into the ASN.1 format.
 Below is the ciphertext.